shineking9099/Fully-working-panel/README.md

 npm install jsonwebtoken
 npm install multer
 npm install path
-And pubic folder create uploads folder they store images probably they create automatic  if you upload product.
+And you come  pubic folder create new folder name uploads they store images.
+Probably they create automatic  folder if you upload product.

 # 📂 BACKEND